Jesus is good news

 6pm - 7pm on Zoom

 Who is Jesus?
 Why did he come?
+What does it mean for me?

 Join us online for a three-week course and a chance to consider Mark’s gospel.